 Google Voice Instructions for those without a cell phone

-If you do not have a cell phone, but do have a family phone or home phone, and are in the process of enabling MFA, you can sign up for a google voice number to receive the text or call authentication.
+Students who do not have a cell phone but need to sign up for Multi-Factor Authentication.
+If you do not have a cell phone, but do have a family phone or home phone, and are in the process of enabling Multi-Factor Authentication, you can sign up for a google voice number to receive the text or call authentication.
 Note, you will need an existing phone number (like a home phone), to sign up for Google Voice.
 If you do not have access to any phone, please contact the help desk.

 Step 1: